 |Hiking Tips||Bring bear spray, plenty of water, and a friend for company and safety!|

 Hiking Trails in Yellowstone National Park

 It’s important to note that these 7 trails are just the beginning in terms of your potential opportunities in Yellowstone National Park.
-There’s over 900 miles of potential hiking trails throughout the park, open depending on the season.
-In addition to hiking trails, there’s also at least 15 miles of interpretive boardwalk hiking opportunities, giving everyone in the whole family an outdoorsy opportunity, no matter their age or capabilities!
+There are over 900 miles of potential hiking trails throughout the park, open depending on the season.
+In addition to hiking trails, there are also at least 15 miles of interpretive boardwalk hiking opportunities, giving everyone in the whole family an outdoorsy opportunity, no matter their age or capabilities!

 So long as you pack water, bear spray, and bring a friend along with you for safety, you should be ready to tackle just about any hike in Yellowstone National Park.
 With all that said, let’s take a look at 7 of our favorite hiking trails found in Yellowstone now.

 Mount Washburn Trail

 Even though it is a hike of moderate difficulty, the Mount Washburn Trail is one of the most recommended hikes in all of Yellowstone National Park.
 Beginning with a hike through Dunraven Pass, the hike to the peak of Mount Washburn takes an average of 4-5 hours.
 Spanning 7 miles round trip and growing in elevation, this isn’t a hike for everyone.
 However, it offers visitors expansive views of Yellowstone!

 Less of a hike and more of a pleasant walk, the Grand Prismatic Overlook Trail is a fantastic choice for those of you looking for something short, sweet, and memorable.
 Seeing the Grand Prismatic Spring is a must should you choose to visit Yellowstone, and the Overlook Trail is only a mile and a half in length.